pentacledotai/defi-learning/atomics/xyk.md

 ## Rewards

-Simple, trustless DEX to open a market for ~~shitcoins~~ cryptocurrencies.
+Simple, permissionless DEX to open a market for ~~shitcoins~~ cryptocurrencies.

 ## Links